 Among the classic Microsoft Office products, Outlook stands out as being the most customizable one.
 Many websites will explain to you “how to create a rule” or a “search folder” or “quick step”, but knowing how to set one up isn’t going to make you a Productivity Ninja.
 The key is knowing which ones will save you time.
 I have tested out hundreds of customizations in search of the holy grail- the one-off customizations that take 1 minute to set up and will benefit 90% of Outlook users.
 A true Productivity Ninja can capitalize on speed up tricks whilst maintaining professional email etiquette.

-All of the tips mentioned below, should all work on Outlook 2010 or more recent for PC, but most won’t work for Mac unfortunately.
+All of the tips mentioned below, should all work on Outlook 2010 or more recent for PC, but unfortunately most won’t work for Mac.

 1. The search set up that could speed up your searching